python-sge/sge/doc/common/hello_world.rst

 The file is copyrighted by default, so if you do not give the file a license, it will be illegal for anyone to copy and share the program.
-You should always choose a free software license for your programs.
-In this example, I will use CC0, which is a public domain dedication license.
+You should always choose a free/libre software license for your programs.
+In this example, I will use CC0, which is a public domain dedication tool.
 You can use CC0 if you want, or you can choose another license.
-You can learn about various free software licenses at `http://gnu.org/licenses/ <http://gnu.org/licenses/>`_.
+You can learn about various free/libre software licenses at `http://gnu.org/licenses/ <http://gnu.org/licenses/>`_.

 The license text I am using for CC0 is::